Help Improve the World Around You

 - Demonstrate an exceptional commitment to service as an incoming freshman

-- Apply to Stevenson by the January 15 Specialty Scholarship deadline and be admitted to the University.
+- Apply to Stevenson by the January 15 Specialty Scholarship deadline.
 Stevenson’s application for admissions will be available on August 1.

 - Complete the Application for Service and Leadership Scholars Programs by January 15.